 Focus We Will Expected Outcomes Inquire into whether we need support at Kamo Primary School for the following comment: "Help staff to build their awareness of bias and low expectations, and of how these impact learners/ākonga, staff and whānau."
 Ensure teachers understand the assessment tools we use and what insights it gives the teacher and the learner.
 To ensure teachers understand the reliability and validity of PaCT.
 Ensure teachers have learning conversations with students and whānau.
-Ensure schoolwide use of the Learning Progressions Framework.
 Grow the depth of our learning conversations with students.
-Reinforce the value of moderation and collaboration with colleagues.
+Expect and reinforce the value of moderation and collaboration with colleagues.
+Use the Learning Progressions to confirm where our learners are and where we need to support them to make progress.
+Ensure planning shows we are catering for our learners needs.
+Moderate learning so we strengthen our professional judgements.
 Teachers will have confidence in the high impact assessment tools we use.
 This will be reflected in our student data and planning.
 Teachers will be confident with where they are progressing each learner from, and what they are teaching.
 Our assessment practices and the data from these support our learners towards their future.
+Teachers are involved in high functioning moderation groups with colleagues.
+Teachers will be in moderation groups looking at students work in staff meetings.